nol166/pipeline/Solved/README.md

 ## Requirements:

-* It's done when I have completed the aggregation pipeline according to the following stages:
+* It's done when I have completed the aggregation pipeline in [Unsolved](../Unsolved/routes/api/movieRoutes.js) according to the following stages:

   * Stage 1: Match movies that have a genre of Action or Comedy and were released in the last 10 years.